samyerkes/t4-cli/README.md

 ## Output

-You have the ability to format output from commands with the following options:
+Using the --format flag, you have the ability to format output with the following options:

 * count - returns the number of results
 * csv - returns the results as a comma deliniated rows